PlagueHO/CosmosDB/README.md

 ```

 #### Create a Context for a Cosmos DB in Azure China Cloud (Mooncake)

+> Note: This method of authenticating to Cosmos DB is not recommended for
+> production use.
+It is recommended to use the _Entra ID Authorization Token_
+> method described above.

 Use the key secure string, Azure Cosmos DB account name and database to
 create a context variable and set the `Environment` parameter to